biapy/html-aria-hugo-theme/README.md

 ## 🍰 Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to be, learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 This repository follows